 There would be one main vehicular access point off Cumberland Street, retaining the memorial gates, with a second emergency access off Pownall Street.
-The basement car park serving what would be the block to the rear of the main school building would be served via an upgraded access off Coare Street.
+The basement car park serving what would be the block to the are of the main school building would be served via an upgraded access off Coare Street.
 Pedestrian access would be via the main site entrance but also with an east west axis between Westminster Road and Pownall Street.

 Longer views of the site are largely restricted by topography, street alignment and intervening townscape.
-However, the sylvan character of the site does terminate longer, northward views along Churchill Way and Westminster Road.
+However the sylvan character of the site does terminate longer, northward views along Churchill Way and Westminster Road.
 Closer to the site views for those on foot are largely restricted by the substantial stone walls and adjacent buildings.
 However, the view does open up significantly on Cumberland Street on approach from the west and also standing at the main site entrance.
 The headmaster's house and gardens are attractive and sylvan on the corner of Westminster Road and Coare Street.

 Area 1 - to the north of the old school and main school buildings - The present buildings detract from the heritage assets and the general quality of the townscape of Coare Street.
 It is considered that the new development will enhance this frontage of the site.
-In regard to the materiality of the 3 townhouses to the north of the original school building, grey brick was referenced as was stone.
+In regard to the materiality of the 3 townhouses to the north of the original school building, grey brick is referenced but so is stone.
+This will be crucial given the relationship to the principal listed building on the site and it is recommended that this element be conditioned to be in stone.

 The new build to the north of the main school building would be largely hidden by the roof of the retained building.
 However, at either end, the upper storey would extend above the roofline of the existing, affecting its hipped roof silhouette.
-This would undermine the view of the main school building from the main entrance and the open space but not significantly.
+This would undermine the view of the main school building from the main entrance and the open space but significantly.

-Area 2 - site entrance and Percy Vale building, Pownall Street - The new houses would replace the Percy Vale building, which is a relatively unattractive building with inactive frontage onto the street, as are the temporary buildings at the site entrance.
+Area 2 - site entrance and Percyvale building, Pownall Street - The new houses would replace the Percy Vale building, which is a relatively unattractive building with inactive frontage onto the street, as are the temporary buildings at the site entrance.
 The key issues in this area relate to scale and appropriateness of proposals in the townscape, and linked to that, relationship to adjacent residential properties.
-The proposals have been amended in response to concerns about this relationship and have lead to a better townscape approach to the Pownall Street entrance.
+The proposal have been amended in respond to concerns about this relationship and have lead to a better townscape approach to the Pownall Street entrance.

-The street sections produced as part of the application illustrate that the new buildings would sit comfortably in the street, repair the townscape and create more active frontages onto

-Pownall Street but for the main block the gardens/yards would be modest (but not uncharacteristic in an urban context such as this).
+The street sections produced as part of the application illustrate that the new buildings would sit comfortably in the street, repair the townscape and create more active frontages onto Pownall Street but for the main block the gardens/yards would be modest (but not uncharacteristic in an urban context such as this).